 With the Appalachian Mountains to the north, the Gulf Coast towards the south, and lots of woodlands, wetlands, and wildlife refuges in between, birders never have a hard time finding an interesting species to observe in Alabama.
 There are hundreds of varieties of birds that call this state their home, including waterfowl, songbirds, woodpeckers, and of course — birds of prey.
-Today we’re going to focus on a popular bird of prey, the hawk, and cover the 7 species of hawks in Alabama.
+Today we’re going to focus on a popular bird of prey, the hawk, and cover the 7 species of hawks regularly found in Alabama.

 There are two main types of hawks found in Alabama; buteos and accipiters.
 However, there’s another type of hawk that lives here too, the Northern Harrier, which is the only type of harrier found in North America.
-Though not all of the species we’re going to talk about live here year-round, they all spend at least some portion of the year here consistently.
-Keep on reading to learn about all 7 hawk species and the best ways to find them.
+We refer to both accipiters and buteos as ‘hawks’ in alignment with North American terminology.
+This usage reflects regional naming conventions and is not intended to overlook the taxonomic distinctions among these groups of birds of prey.

 1. Red-Shouldered Hawk